dlopes7/dynatrace-java-correlator/README.md

 #### Port

-By default, 8080, can be changed with `-Dserver.port`
+* By default 8080, can be changed with `-Dserver.port`

 #### Downstream

-Hostname: cyberbankCoreAlias, can be changed with `-Dcorrelator.hostname`
+* Hostname: cyberbankCoreAlias, can be changed with `-Dcorrelator.hostname`
-Port: 4444, can be changed with `-Dcorrelator.port`
+* Port: 4444, can be changed with `-Dcorrelator.port`

 #### Logging